kailukowiak/DATA698_Capstone_Project/Proposal.md

 ## Description of the Problem
 Retail Gas Prices (RGP) are determined in the competitive market.
 Gas stations are surprisingly unsophisticated given that the market in Canada is [$34 billion](https://www.ibisworld.ca/industry-trends/market-research-reports/retail-trade/gas-stations.html).
-If pricing is granular it is almost entirely set by regional or even station managers and national campaigns do not have the granularity to capitalize on market differences.
+If pricing is granular to the site level, it is almost entirely set by regional or even station managers and national campaigns do not have the granularity to capitalize on market differences.

 There are many facets that go into the definition of a competitive market.
 Cataloguing all features and recording them is a gargantuan task.
 Instead this